Do you have a negative rental history? Are you looking for landlords that provide second chance rentals?

 With that in mind, this article is going to provide some tips for finding landlords that provide second-chance rentals.

 1. Go online

-One of the first things to do in your search for a second chance rental is going online.
+One of the first things to do in your search for a second chance rental is to go online.
 The internet is a wealth of information, including information about landlords and rental companies.